noahgibbs/pixiurge/CONCEPTS.md

 more like Stardew Valley or Dwarf Fortress, where the user's exact, instant actions aren't make-or-break.

-## DisplayObjects on the Server, SpriteStacks on the Client
+## Displayables on the Server, sprites on the Client

-A Pixiurge server is providing a lot of views into Demiurge, for a lot of different clients, at a lot of different times.
-The same zone or room looks different to different players, as you'd expect it to.
+A Pixiurge server provides different views into Demiurge for a lot of different clients at a lot of different times.
+The same zone or room looks different to different players, as you'd expect it to, and of course each player only sees a sliver of the game world at any time.

 There is one single Demiurge engine on the server, with one copy of each unique item.
-When it a Demiurge item changes, several different players may be able to see it, and may receive updates to show the change in their browser.
+When a Demiurge item changes, several different players may be able to see it, and may receive updates to show the change in their browser.
+They may also see the change in different
+ways: can player A see it at all?
+Can player B see the enchanted invisible item?
+Does player C get a different description of the item because his lore skills are higher or lower?

-Pixiurge keeps a single server-side DisplayObject for each potentially visible Demiurge object (and for some that will never be visible.)
+Pixiurge keeps a single server-side Displayable for each potentially visible Demiurge object (and for some that will never be visible.)
-When each DisplayObject changes, it may send updates to a bunch of players who can see it.
-So: each Demiurge item has a matching server-side Pixiurge DisplayObject.
+When each Displayable changes, it may send updates to a bunch of players who can see it.
+So: each Demiurge item has a matching server-side Pixiurge Displayable.

 When the Demiurge item changes, it sends a Demiurge notification.
 The single, server-side EngineConnector object subscribes to all Demiurge notifications and provides all the players with a constant, consistent view of what's happening by translating the notifications into Pixiurge messages over Websockets.
-The browsers, when they get the messages, will show the human players what changed for that Demiurge item.
+The browsers, when they get the messages, will show the human players what changed.

-A particular browser will have items representing some of the DisplayObjects in Pixiurge.
-These in-browser objects include "spritestacks", which may have multiple layers of tiled sprites.
+A particular browser will have items representing some of the Displayables in Pixiurge.
+These in-browser objects include "spritestacks", which may have multiple layers of sprites in their Pixi.js representation.
 For instance, a ManaSource-style humanoid like a player or enemy will normally be several layers of "grids", where each grid is (usually) 1 sprite by 1 sprite, and each sprite is 64x64.
 The multiple layers, if present, are for things like hair, clothing and equipment which are modeled as overlaid layers.

-## Three Layers of Snapshots: Demiurge, DisplayObjects, the Browser
+## Three Layers of Snapshots: Demiurge, Displayables, the Browser

 Notifications can cause some complications - more than one thing can happen to an item during a single tick, for instance.
 And